Winter Lecture Series 2023

 ‘Royal Collection Studies at 25: Tradition and Innovation’

-This evening is a chance to reflect on The Attingham Trust’s partnership with the Royal Collection and the discoveries made on the course over the past 25 years.
+A reflection on The Attingham Trust’s partnership with the Royal Collection and the discoveries made on the course over the past 25 years.
 Tim Knox, Director of the Royal Collection and our own course director, Rebecca Lyons, now Director of Collections & Learning at the Royal Academy, discuss recent research in the context of the RCS programme.
 You can watch the recording here